Kanata: Contemporary Indigenous Artists and Their Music

 Curriculum Connections and Outcomes

-In the creation of this resource, various Canadian curricula in music, arts education, social studies, and Indigenous studies were consulted from grades 7-12.
+In the creation of this resource, various Canadian curricula in music, arts education, social studies, and Indigenous studies were consulted.
 In this research, four core interdisciplinary themes emerged.
 These themes anchor each of the activities included throughout Kanata:

 - Language revitalization